puncakbukit/reversteem/README.md

 ## 🎯 Design Philosophy

-Reversteem demonstrates that:
+Reversteem demonstrates:

-* Smart contracts are not required for turn-based games
+* Turn-based games do not require smart contracts
 * Comment trees can function as deterministic event logs
 * Social blockchains can host verifiable multiplayer games
 * Fully frontend-only dApps are viable
+* Consensus logic can live entirely in the browser

 Reversteem is not merely a game.

-It is a demonstration of how conversation threads can become state machines.
+It is a demonstration that conversation threads can become deterministic state machines.

 ---